wikimedia/wikipeg/README.md

 `integer` rule has a human-readable name).
 The parsing starts at the first rule, which is also called the *start rule*.

 A rule name must be a JavaScript identifier.
-It is followed by an equality sign (“=”) and a parsing expression.
-If the rule has a human-readable name, it is written as a JavaScript string between the name and separating equality sign.
+It is followed by an equals sign (“=”) and a parsing expression.
+If the rule has additional attributes, they are written between square brackets (“[” and “]”) between the rule name and the equals sign; see the “Rule attribute syntax” section below for more details.

 Rules need to be separated only by whitespace (their beginning is easily recognizable), but a semicolon (“;”) after the parsing expression is allowed.